anthonyjoeseph/fancy-todo-mvc/article-backups/shouldtask.md

 `T.map` is also like `Promise.prototype.then`.
 While `T.chain` means what we must return a `Task`, `T.map` means that we can return anything we like.
 In this case, we return `void`

 `E.fold` lets us do something for both the error case and the success case.
+It's a bit like using [both callbacks of `then`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/then), except the callbacks' return types have to match.
 In this example, we print simply print them both out to the console, with [appropriate error styling](https://developer.mozilla.org/en-US/docs/Web/API/console#Outputting_text_to_the_console).

 Why is it a rule that we have to use `tryCatch`?
 Because it's possible to create a `Task` like this: